Barry O'Callaghan: Early work

-Riverdeep and EMPG

-Growth
+Riverdeep/HMH Group, EMPG & EMPGi

 Just as CD-ROMs were gaining popularity, O'Callaghan transitioned Riverdeep away from CDs into offering online subscriptions to educational content.
 He led the acquisition of a software company called Logal, which sold math curriculum online.
 More significantly, it had intellectual property for a method of converting CD-ROM applications into online downloads.
 This acquisition was the beginning of O'Callaghan's efforts to web-enable the company's software.
 It was followed by a $24 million acquisition of ED-Vantage and an $85 million acquisition of Edmark.
 Both were IBM subsidiaries that provided digital educational content online and together the acquisitions made IBM a 14 percent shareholder in Riverdeep.
 As O'Callaghan expanded Riverdeep's network of distribution partners that sold the software to individual schools, IBM became a significant partner in referring business to Riverdeep.

-O'Callaghan took Riverdeep through an initial public offering on Nasdaq in 2000, during the height of the dot-com bubble.
+O'Callaghan took Riverdeep through an initial public offering on Nasdaq in 2000.
 Initially it received a $2 billion valuation after having tripled in share price over a few days of trading.
 O'Callaghan's seven percent interest in the company became worth $126 million.
-The company's revenue and profits was steadily improving, but as the tech-bubble waned, the stock price dropped to one-third of its initial share price.
 The Sunday Business Post said Riverdeep's time as a public company was difficult, in particular due to criticisms from activist investor David Rocker, who accused Riverdeep of shady accounting practices.